 As a guarantor, being taken off a loan can be advantageous.
-When you are a guarantor, although the debt is the borrower’s responsibility, it is seen as your debt in the eyes of lenders as well.
-Having this extra debt can hurt your ability to get a loan or the best terms possible since you’ll already have debt to your name.
+When you are a guarantor, although the debt is the borrower’s responsibility, it is also seen as your debt in the eyes of lenders.
+This extra debt can hurt your ability to get a loan or the best terms possible since you’ll already have debt to your name.

 For the borrower, having a Guarantor can have several benefits.
-Loans are most likely to be approved and could be done so faster than without a guarantor.
+Loans are most likely approved and could be done faster than without a guarantor.
 Loans for higher amounts and low interest rates could also be more likely with a guarantor.

 As mentioned earlier, the guarantor takes on all the risks.
 For example, if the borrower does not pay, it’s on the guarantor to put out their money to pay off the debt.
 These risks are why the guarantor is typically someone that would help the borrower out, like a parent, anyway.